 A recent study from the Pew Forum on Religion and Life reveals that for the first time in our history, fewer than half of American adults say they are Protestant (48 percent).
 This marks the first time in Pew Research Center surveys that the Protestant share of the population has dipped significantly below 50 percent.

-Junior E. Lee, general manager of the Yarbrough Worldwide Media and Pest Control Company, located in Greater Garfield, Ga., called me all out of breath.
+I have just received Junior E. Lee's analysis of the recent election.
+Junior, as you know, is general manager of the Yarbrough Worldwide Media and Pest Control Company, located in Greater Garfield, Ga., and a certified pest control professional.

 Page 1 of 1